Skip to content

 jai claude

-jai will find claude.conf, use the claude jail in strict mode, and prepend the install path to PATH.
+jai will find claude.conf, use the claude jail in strict mode, and prepend the executable directory to PATH.

 Codex